1. Key Characteristics of American Bobtail Cats

-Their kittens had the same short tail as Yodi had, and friends quickly took notice.
+Their kittens had the same short tail that Yodi had, and the Sanders’ friends quickly took notice.
 Several of the kittens were crossed with longhaired color point cats to produce the first American Bobtail cats.

 The early Bobtails had specific color characteristics, but these were too difficult to replicate to use as a standard.
 Eventually, the breed was listed as having any acceptable coat color and pattern.

-The International Cat Association recognized the breed in 1989.
-The Cat Fanciers’ Association soon followed suit.
+The International Cat Association (TICA) recognized the breed in 1989.
+The Cat Fanciers’ Association (CFA) soon followed suit.

-Bobtails are loving and affectionate cats, and tend to become attached to the entire family instead of just one person.
+American Bobtails are loving and affectionate cats, and they tend to become attached to the entire family instead of just one person.